quantling/pyndl/README.rst

     pep8 pyndl tests
     pylint --ignore-patterns='.*\.so' --rcfile=setup.cfg -j 2 pyndl tests

-For more details on which tests are run in the continuous testing environment look at the file ``tox.ini``.
+For more details on which tests run in the continuous testing environment look at the file ``tox.ini``.